 How can you, as an individual employee, change your office culture for the better — even if your boss doesn’t know how?

+The #1 thing to know about culture?
 Office culture isn't born — it's made!

 We don’t need to quote any more statistics.
 You know instinctively how important office culture is.
 You’re more likely to want to work in a company where the cool kids hang out.
 You’ll be more willing to stay because of the people that surround you.
 Fast Company says, “Office culture doesn’t just happen — it is carefully forged, and can make or break a company.”

 But ask yourself this simple question: Is it strictly up to corporate leadership to make a great workplace environment?
 Aren’t employees just as culpable if the office environment lacks awesomeness?